fffflust/ToolMind-sample/README.md

-# ToolMind: A Large-Scale, Reasoning-Enhanced Tool-Use Dataset
+# TOOLMIND: A Large-Scale, High-Quality Tool-Use Dataset with Multi-Agent Simulation and Turn-Level Filtering

 This repository provides a data subset for ToolMind, a large-scale dataset designed to enhance the reasoning and tool-use capabilities of LLM agents.